dingxiong/dingxiong.github.io/_posts/2023-12-10-tech-diary.md

 Some random thoughts or learnings.

+## 2025-06-01

+From "F. E. Allen.
+Control flow analysis.
+SIGPLAN Notices, 5(7):1–19, July 1970.
+Proceedings of a Symposium on Compiler Optimization.":

+> is this an inner loop?, if an expression is removed from the loop where can
+> it be correctly and profitably placed?, which variable definitions can affect
+> this use?

 ## 2025-03-09

 Today I learned a new nvim plugin called `ltex-ls` which is grammar checker for